Room with a view: America’s highest penthouses

 Penthouse 79 at 432 Park Avenue, Manhattan, New York: 1,396 feet (426m)

-Standing proud at 1,396 feet (426m), 432 Park Avenue was hailed the tallest residential tower in the Western Hemisphere when it was completed in 2015.
+Standing proud at 1,396 feet (426m), 432 Park Avenue was hailed as the tallest residential tower in the Western Hemisphere when it was completed in 2015.

 Since then, the modern skyscraper, which was designed by Rafael Viñoly and has 96 floors, has been surpassed by Central Park Tower and 111 West 57th Street, also in New York City.
 But that doesn't mean the building's 79th-floor penthouse isn't truly astonishing.
 Let's take a look...